Skip to main content

 port: 123

-# For a NTP running outside any container
+# For an additional NTP running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"